 Data-driven decisions empower caregivers to precisely monitor the patient’s overall health status and take preemptive precautions, as well as to respond immediately to emergencies.
 Interconnected systems are expected to take advantage of smart devices that can reduce patient costs, increase patient compliance, and provide immediate responsive care.

-Considering this and related challenges, IoMT appears to be a promising technology to improve medical monitoring and treatment outcomes.
+Considering these and related challenges, IoMT appears to be a promising technology to improve medical monitoring and treatment outcomes.

 This technology brings a new era of health and better living standards to the world by providing personalized data-based remedies and optimized devices based on physiological needs.